ahashemiche/ReNeGate/README.md

 ---
 ReNeGate is copyright (C) 2022 - 2030 Ali Hashemi, Sana Bougueroua, Marie-Pierre Gaigeot , Evgeny A. Pidko all rights reserved.
 ReNeGate is distributed under 3-Clause BSD License (https://opensource.org/licenses/BSD-3-Clause).

+## Acknowledgements

+E.A.P. and A.H acknowledge the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Programme (grant agreement no. 725686) for financial support.
+This work was sponsored by NWO Domain Science for the use of the national computer facilities.
+M.-P.G. and S.B. thank Prof. D. Barth for fruitful discussions.

 ## Project status

 ---